NomicFoundation/hardhat-vscode/docs/publish-extension.md

 9. Push the release branch and open a pull request using the new changelog entry as the PR description
 10. Generate a release candidate vsix file with `npm run package`, the vsix file should appear in the `./client` folder with the new version number

+> NOTE: ensure .env file is populated with GA and Sentry secrets before packaging (see `./env.example`)

 11. Manually run smoke tests on the new features across:

 - mac os x